mdekauwe/mdekauwe.github.io/join_us.md

 - <a href="https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships" style="color:#16a085">EU Marie Skłodowska-Curie Fellowship</a> scheme is open to EU citizens that would like to work in the UK

-- <a href="https://royalcommission1851.org/fellowships/research-fellowships" style="color:#16a085">1851 Research Fellowships</a>
+- <a href="https://royalcommission1851.org/fellowships/research-fellowships" style="color:#16a085">1851 Research Fellowships</a> scheme is open to potential fellows not at Bristol

 - <a href="https://www.hfsp.org/funding/hfsp-funding/postdoctoral-fellowships" style="color:#16a085">Human Frontier Science Program</a>